+Novation of the loan may be possible.
 Contact your lender and request novation of the loan.
 Through novation the bank agrees to modify the terms of your original contract.
 Request that the car loan be transferred into your name only.
 Your lender will request that you submit copies of various financial documents proving that you can afford the monthly payments on your own.

-Take out a personal loan to pay off the car if you owe more on the vehicle than it is currently worth.
+You may need to take out a personal loan to pay off the car if you owe more on the vehicle than it is currently worth.
 Unlike a refinance loan, a personal loan isn't tied directly to the vehicle.
 Thus, the vehicle's value isn't a factor in determining whether or not you qualify.
 Personal loans typically carry stricter credit and income requirements than refinance loans.